mohammad-taghinejad/NeatFolder/readme.md

 # NeatFolder

 **NeatFolder** is a simple and efficient tool for organizing and sorting messy files.
-This project helps you keep your directories neat and tidy by automatically moving files to designated folders based on their file extensions (e.g., PDFs, videos, Word documents).
+This project helps you keep your directories neat by automatically moving files to designated folders based on their file extensions (e.g., PDFs, videos, Word documents, etc).

 ## Features